KhushMakadia4/KhushMakadia4/README.md

   <li>🏆Organizing and <a href="https://hackclub.com">planning mini hackathons with other Hack Club leaders for my peers and students</a></li>
 </ul>
 -->
-<h4> I am currently a software developer at <a href="https://uiuc.hack4impact.org/">Hack4Impact</a> where we work with nonprofits to create high-impact software applications that do great social good.<h4>
+<h4>🖥️ I am currently a software developer at <a href="https://uiuc.hack4impact.org/">Hack4Impact</a> where we work with nonprofits to create high-impact software applications that do great social good.<h4>

+<h4>🌱 I am currenly working with C++, Python, React, Node, Typescript, and Github for my classes and ongoing projects.
+I also have proficiency in Java, Firebase,  Postman, and NextJS.<h4>

+<h4>📫 Email: <a href="mailto://kmaka5@illinois.edu> kmaka5@illinois.edu</a><h4>
 <!--
 **KhushMakadia4/KhushMakadia4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.